docker-library/docs/rust/content.md

 ## Compile your app inside the Docker container

 There may be occasions where it is not appropriate to run your app inside a container.
-To compiler, but not run your app inside the Docker instance, you can write something like:
+To compile, but not run your app inside the Docker instance, you can write something like:

 ```console
 $ docker run --rm --user "$(id -u)":"$(id -g)" -v "$PWD":/usr/src/myapp -w /usr/src/myapp %%IMAGE%%:1.19.0 cargo build --release